 - fresh ground black pepper to taste

-- dash of smokey paprika and/or chili powder to taste
+- 1 dash chili powder to taste

 Poke holes in the eggplants with a fork, place them on parchment paper on a cookie sheet and roast in the top third of a hot 350°F - 375°F oven until they are soft and mushy.
 This will take from 30 to 45 minutes depending on the size of the eggplants and the temperature of the oven.
 Turn them once half way through to make sure they soften evenly.